awslabs/sagemaker-debugger/docs/xgboost/README.md

 #### Default Collections
-Currently, the XGBoost TornasoleHook creates Collection objects for 'metric', 'feature\_importance', 'average\_shap', and 'default'.
+Currently, the XGBoost TornasoleHook creates Collection objects for 'metrics', 'feature\_importance', 'average\_shap', and 'default'.
 These collections contain the regex pattern that match with evaluation metrics, feature importances, and SHAP values.
 The regex pattern for the 'default' collection is set when user specifies *include\_regex* with